AePS e-KYC Security: Protecting Your Data During Account Setup

 Using Your Fingerprint or Iris for Identity Checks

 One of the strongest security features is the use of your biometrics – your fingerprint or iris scan.
-These are unique to you, like a digital signature that cannot be easily copied or stolen.
+These are unique to you, like a digital signature that cannot be easily replicated or stolen.
 When you use your fingerprint or iris for verification, the system matches it against the biometric data linked to your Aadhaar number.
-This ensures that only you can open an account or perform a transaction using your identity, making it extremely difficult for anyone else to pretend to be you.
+This ensures that only you can open an account or perform a transaction using your identity, thereby making impersonation highly challenging.

 The Power of Aadhaar for Secure Verification

-Your Aadhaar number acts as a central digital identity that is very powerful for secure verification.
-It is a unique 12-digit number that helps confirm who you are without revealing unnecessary personal details.
-The Unique Identification Authority of India (UIDAI) manages the Aadhaar database with very strict security measures.
+Your Aadhaar number acts as a central digital identity that is highly effective for secure verification.
+It is a unique 12-digit number that confirms your identity without disclosing unnecessary personal details.
+The Unique Identification Authority of India (UIDAI) manages the Aadhaar database with stringent security measures.
 When your Aadhaar is used for e-KYC, the system securely checks your identity against this trusted database, providing a robust layer of security.

-Organisations like the Reserve Bank of India (RBI) and the National Payments Corporation of India (NPCI) set very strict rules and guidelines for how banks and financial systems must handle your data.
+Organisations like the Reserve Bank of India (RBI) and the National Payments Corporation of India (NPCI) set stringent rules and guidelines for how banks and financial systems must handle your data.
 These rules ensure that:

 • Your information is kept private.